timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 42-ATOMIC ENERGY DEFENSE PROVISIONS/SUBCHAPTER VIII-ADMINISTRATIVE MATTERS/Part A-Contracts.md

 #### (a) Authority
 * Subject to subsection (b), the Secretary of Energy may—

-  * (1) carry out a covered procurement action; and
+  * (1) carry out a covered procurement action or special exclusion action; and

-  * (2) notwithstanding any other provision of law, limit, in whole or in part, the disclosure of information relating to the basis for carrying out a covered procurement action.
+  * (2) notwithstanding any other provision of law, limit, in whole or in part, the disclosure of information relating to the basis for carrying out a covered procurement action or special exclusion action.

 #### (b) Requirements
 * The Secretary may exercise the authority under subsection (a) only after—